 She also talked about the psychological trauma which many of them go through.
 “There is even psychological trauma, for instance, another cousin of mine who got married at 13, would still play with the children in the area, one day the husband saw her playing with her friends who were boys and he dragged her into the house and beat her because he expected her to realize that she was now a married woman.
 These men would also come out and say that these girls who they keep marrying do not know anything about being a wife or a mother.”

 One can feel nothing but pain for the girl child in Northern Nigeria.
 There is a lot that can be done that isn’t being done.
 There is so much trauma that comes with truncating the childhood of the girl child.
-The International Girl Child Day and the significance it holds for the outside world, means nothing for the many young girls who are made to experience sex at 9, 10, 11, in the name of marriage.
+The International Girl Child Day and the significance it holds for the outside world means nothing for the many young girls who are made to experience forced sexual intimacy at 9, 10, 11, in the name of marriage.
 This is their reality and it shouldn’t be.

 Read Also: “Lagos Will Not Court You” – Novelist, Chimamanda Ngozi Adichie Talks Living In Lagos In Esquire’s New Travel & Adventure Issue